usmansbk/html-css-js-capstone/README.md

 ### Development

 - DO NOT EDIT THE CSS FILE
-- Use `npm build` after modifying any SASS file
+- Use `npm build` to generate new CSS after modifying any SASS file

 ### Usage